iT-Drake/MWOCompStatsVisualization/readme.md

 | 57      | com-tdk       | COM-TDK | COM     | 25      | LIGHT   | HERO    |

 You can find current official list of all mechs in JSON format at [mwomercs](https://static.mwomercs.com/api/mechs/list/dict.json).
-And a template file with data from DEC 2024 [here](examples/mechdata.csv).
+And a template file with data from JUN 2025 [here](examples/mechdata.csv).

 #### Team rosters